rFalque/libGraphCpp/README.md

 ## Features:
 * graph instanciation from nodes list and edges list or adjacency matrix ('Eigen::MatrixXd' for nodes position and 'Eigen::MatrixXi' for edges definition)
+* load / save graphs as `.obj` files
 * graph visualization (using [polyscope](http://polyscope.run/))
-* adding / removing / merge nodes
+* adding / removing / merging nodes
 * adding / removing edges
 * edge collapsing
 * transformation into a tree, and basic trimming